-Back in the days of Black and White I worked in a darkroom as a lab assistant; and sometimes students would make the mistake of asking me what I thought.
-If they wanted to learn this was not a mistake, but if they just wanted me say how great their work was . . . that was when it became a mistake.
-Sometimes I would advise them to crop tighter or change their center of balance, but by far the most common problem they had was with Shadows and Highlights.
+Back in the days of black and white photography, I worked in a darkroom as a lab assistant, and sometimes students would make the mistake of asking me what I thought.
+If they wanted to learn this was not a mistake, but if they just wanted me say how great their work was, that was when it became a mistake.
+Sometimes I would advise them to crop tighter or change their center of balance, but by far the most common problem they had was with shadows and highlights.

-I would ask a student to show me a pure “white” in their print and they would point to a cloud or something similar.
-I would say that’s not white, and they would argue with me.
-Now admittedly this was done under safelights; but once I asked them to fold over the edge of the print so they could see the back of the photo paper, that’s when I would say “Now that’s a pure white.”
+I would ask a student to show me a pure white in their print and they would point to a cloud or something similar.
+I would say, “That’s not white,” and they would argue with me.
+Now admittedly this was done under safe lights, but once I asked them to fold over the edge of the print so they could see the back of the photo paper, that’s when I would say “Now that’s pure white.”

 Camera manufactures keep coming out with bigger and better units every day, but to date, none of them have developed a sensor as sensitive as the human eye.
 You may remember those awesome white puffy clouds, but that is because your eye sees and comprehends a wider range of colors than just the standard 18% gray.
-Remember, if you want a subject to actually be white (a wedding dress for example) you will have to give the shot more light than the camera suggest.
-If you want it to actually be black, (a black cat for example) you have to give the shot less light than what the camera is indicating.
+Remember, if you want a subject to actually be white (a wedding dress, for example) you will have to give the shot more light than the camera suggests.
+If you want it to actually be black, a black cat for example, you have to give the shot less light than what the camera is indicating.

 Highlights are usually defined as the brightest area in a photo.
-As my students learned, what you shoot as white does not always come out as white.
+As my students learned, what you shoot as white doesn’t always come out as white.
 This is often more obvious in black and white photography than with color, but when you lack highlights you also lack dynamics.
-When you shoot a snowy mountain top and nothing is truly white, you have what most of us to refer to as a “flat image”.
-We call it flat, because like a tire on your car if it’s flat, it just doesn’t take you anywhere.
+When you shoot a snowy mountain top and nothing is truly white, you have what most of us to refer to as a “flat image.”
+We call it flat, because like a tire on your car, if it’s flat it just doesn’t take you anywhere.

 Fashion photographers often go to great lengths to play with the highlights in the eyes, or in the hair, or in a smile.
-A photo tip worth remembering is that sometimes in an effort to get better highlights, we over expose the image and actually loose detail.
-That’s referred to as burn out, and it is not the same as a well thought out highlight.
+A photo tip worth remembering is that sometimes in an effort to get better highlights, we overexpose the image and actually lose detail.
+That’s referred to as burn out, and it’s not the same as a well thought out highlight.

-Many advanced amateurs (say 5 – 8%) do use exposure compensation; but they are still on the high or low end of middle gray.
-To ensure your images have the same richness as the masters; like Ansel Adams or Edward Weston, you too have to include shadows and highlights.
-Look again at the images that impress you, regardless of the subject matter . . . what do they have that you do not?
-I am willing to bet that it’s in the details, and those kinds of details are often found in the shadows and highlights.
+Many advanced amateurs do use exposure compensation, but they’re still on the high or low end of middle gray.
+To ensure your images have the same richness as the masters, like Ansel Adams or Edward Weston, you too have to include shadows and highlights.
+Look again at the images that impress you, regardless of the subject matter.
+What do they have that you do not?
+I’m willing to bet that it’s in the details, and those kinds of details are often found in the shadows and highlights.